-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+The ICTC Management Committee met on April 9, 2025, and forwards this item to the Commission for their review and approval after public comment, if any:

-- 1. Approval and Adoption of the ICTC Workplace Violence Prevention Plan - D. Travel Policy and Guidelines Page 39
+Approval and Adoption of the ICTC Workplace Violence Prevention Plan

+D. Travel Policy and Guidelines Page 39

-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+The ICTC Management Committee met on April 9, 2025, and forwards this item to the Commission for their review and approval after public comment, if any:

-1. Approval and Adoption of the ICTC Travel Policy and Guidelines
+- 1. Approval and Adoption of the ICTC Travel Policy and Guidelines - E. Low Carbon Transit Operations Program (LCTOP) Application for FY 2024-25 Funds Page 48